microsoft/pp-mcp/docs/labs/power-platform-cli-mcp/index.md

 ![Restrict developer environment creation to admins only](./assets/restrict-developer-environments-to-admins-only.png)

-The AI will execute the appropriate CLI commands on your behalf, making Power Platform administration accessible to team members who may not be familiar with command-line interfaces while still leveraging the full power and flexibility of the CLI tools.
+GitHub Copilot will execute the appropriate CLI commands on your behalf, making Power Platform administration accessible to team members who may not be familiar with command-line interfaces while still leveraging the full power and flexibility of the CLI tools.

 ### 💡 Get advice about best practices for tenant settings

 While updating individual tenant settings one at a time can be fun and educational, the real power of combining Power Platform CLI with AI comes when you need to create comprehensive governance strategies for your organization or customers.
 Instead of manually researching best practices across dozens of documentation sources, you can leverage AI to analyze your current tenant configuration and provide a strategic roadmap for improvement.

-Ask the AI to give you a detailed plan on how to enable Power Platform best practices across your organization.
-The AI can analyze your current settings, identify gaps, and provide a step-by-step implementation plan spanning the upcoming weeks and months.
+Ask GitHub Copilot to give you a detailed plan on how to enable Power Platform best practices across your organization.
+GitHub Copilot can analyze your current settings, identify gaps, and provide a step-by-step implementation plan spanning the upcoming weeks and months.
 This approach transforms tenant management from reactive troubleshooting into proactive governance planning.

 Try this comprehensive prompt to get started: